large overlay water gif

 What is a Phinny?

 A'aii'k or "Phinnies" are intelligent dolphin people living in the oceans and estuaries of 25th century March Earth.
 Their culture and language is widespread and influences the underwater world much in the same way as human culture has influenced the dry world above.
 Phinnies are generally intelligent, active, gregarious people with their own rich culture and history that blends with the other people of March Earth but still retains its unique core through tradition and family bonds.
-There is no person on March Earth who doesn't know what a Phinny is.
+Everybody knows what a Phinny is.

 Why is a Phinny?